-- Supervisory statement (SS) 20/16 Solvency II: Reinsurance Counterparty credit risk.5c - 1.7 Any reference to any provision of direct EU legislation is a reference to it as it forms part of retained EU law. - 1.8 Other supervisory statements apply to third-country branch undertakings with any necessary modifications, and insofar as they are relevant to rules referred to in the Third Country Branches Part (or any other rules that apply to third-country branch undertakings).
-[This paragraph has been moved from paragraph 8.1].
+5c November 2016: SS20/16 - Solvency II: reinsurance counterparty credit risk

+1.8 Other supervisory statements apply to third-country branch undertakings with any necessary modifications, and insofar as they are relevant to rules referred to in the Third Country Branches Part (or any other rules that apply to third-country branch undertakings).

-2 Compliance with the Branch Guidelines
+2. Compliance with the Guidelines